bonzibudd/Fluent-Metro/README.md

 **If you notice that the menu looks off-color, set the "Menu glass color" to #858585 in Open-Shell Settings.** This will prevent your accent color from being present in the main background.

-**Something doesn't look right?** Feel free to make a [discussions](https://github.com/bonzibudd/Fluent-Metro/discussions) post.
+**Something doesn't look right?** Feel free to make a post in the [discussions](https://github.com/bonzibudd/Fluent-Metro/discussions) area.

 ### Configurations

 ![Options](https://user-images.githubusercontent.com/61938331/111893273-fe28e900-89d7-11eb-863d-ef05338f04a9.png)

 As you can see, there is plenty of customization to get the menu looking exactly how you want.
 Any additional required information is also explained here.
-For instance, using the Modern shutown button requires you to enable the shutdown dialog in Open-Shell settings.
+For instance, using the modern shutown button requires you to enable the shutdown dialog in Open-Shell settings.
 If an option is incompatible with another, it will be grayed out. **If you notice an issue with an option, you can file a bug report on Github.** Additionally, more options will likely be added as new versions of the skin get released.

 ### Scripts and Resources